DateThu, Oct 28, 2021, 12:00 PM – Thu, Oct 28, 2021, 01:00 PM

-Philips will discuss how to create a more balanced sound scape by sharing strategies to assess and reduce common sources of noise, such as alarms, alerts, notifications, staff, and equipment/technology.
-They will discuss their co-create methodology which ensures a highly collaborative team approach.
+Philips discusses how to create a more balanced sound scape by sharing strategies to assess and reduce common sources of noise, such as alarms, alerts, notifications, staff, and equipment/technology.
+They discuss their co-create methodology which ensures a highly collaborative team approach.
 This includes developing an improvement roadmap with short- and long-term objectives, selection of initial improvements to pilot, and development of the pilot implementation plan.
 The use of program champions provides peer-to-peer mentorship in order to support change management on the unit and system level.

 - Differentiate between the acoustical environment, hospital soundscape, and noise

 - Identify potential negative impacts of noise on patients and staff

 - Explain the goals of an effective sound management strategy

 - Utilize a co-create methodology and champion program to help teams collaboratively identify and implement strategies to reduce unnecessary noise, non-actionable alarms, alerts, and notifications, and other sound disruptions

 - List metrics/KPIs that can be used to evaluate the impact of noise reduction strategies

 - Lisa Pahl, MSN, RN

 Principal and Practice Lead Acute & Critical Care, Philips